Endometrial cancer

 Symptoms of endometrial cancer

-• Vaginal bleeding in postmenopausal women
+• Vaginal bleeding in postmenopausal women4

 • Metrorrhagia in premenopausal women (bleeding between periods, irregular bleeding)